astronomer/airflow-guides/guides/scripts-bash-operator.md

 The following parameters can be provided to the operator:

 - `bash_command`: Defines a single bash command, a set of commands, or a bash script to execute.
 This parameter is required.
 - `env`: Defines environment variables in a dictionary for the bash process.
-By default, the defined dictionary overwrites all existing environment variables in your Airflow environment, including those not defined in the library.
+By default, the defined dictionary overwrites all existing environment variables in your Airflow environment, including those not defined in the provided dictionary.
 To change this behavior, you can set the `append_env` parameter.
-If you leave this parameter blank, the `BashOperator` inherits the environment variables from your Airflow environment.
+If you leave this parameter blank, the BashOperator inherits the environment variables from your Airflow environment.
 - `append_env`: If you set this to `True`, the environment variables you define in `env` are appended to existing environment variables instead of overwriting them.
 The default is `False`.
 - `output_encoding`: Defines the output encoding of the bash command.
-The default is `'utf-8'`.
+The default is `utf-8`.
-- `skip_exit_code`: Defines which bash exit code should be emitted when the task using the `BashOperator` enters a `skipped` state.
+- `skip_exit_code`: Defines which bash exit code should be emitted when the task using the BashOperator enters a `skipped` state.
 The default is `99`.
 - `cwd`: Changes the working directory where the bash command is run.
 The default is `None` and the bash command runs in a temporary directory.

 The behavior of a BashOperator task is based on the status of the bash shell: